moefh/pico-vga-6bit-demo/README.md

 <img src="photos/board.jpg" width="640" alt="Pico board and VGA Connector" title="Pico board and VGA Connector">

-The schematic I'm using (shown in the picture above) for each color is this, with resistors R1=560Ω and R2=1KΩ.
+The schematic I'm using (shown in the picture above) for each color is this, with resistors R1=560Ω on the most significant bit pin and R2=1KΩ on the least significant bit pin.

 ![DAC schematic](photos/dac-schematic.png)